andrei-k/ice_breaker/README.md

 A web application that crawls LinkedIn and X data about a person and customizes an ice breaker with them.

-Project forked from https://github.com/emarco177/ice_breaker and is part of the Langchain course on Udemy: https://www.udemy.com/course/langchain/.
+Project forked from https://github.com/emarco177/ice_breaker and is part of the LangChain course on Udemy: https://www.udemy.com/course/langchain/.

 ---